Personal tools

 https://biotrans2019.com/

-The BioTrans 2019 symposium showcased the most recent advances in biocatalysis research, covering various cutting-edge topics in the field, from reprogramming synthetic biology and redesigning natural enzymes to developing new (chemo)enzymatic cascades and novel classes of artificial enzymes.
+The BioTrans 2019 symposium showcased the most recent advances in biocatalysis research, covering various cutting-edge topics, from reprogramming synthetic biology and redesigning natural enzymes to developing new (chemo)enzymatic cascades and novel classes of artificial enzymes.
 The symposium included invited lectures from experimentalists and theoreticians from both academia and industry.
-The invited speakers were all current or emerging leaders in their respective sub-fields and brought together the interface between chemistry and biology.
-The combination of these speakers in one symposium provided an exceptional opportunity to bridge disciplines and engage in active discussion while maintaining a strong link to both academic and industrial applications.
+The invited speakers were all current or emerging leaders in their respective sub-fields, bringing together the chemistry and biology interface.
+Combining these speakers in one symposium provided an exceptional opportunity to bridge disciplines and engage in active discussion while maintaining a solid link to academic and industrial applications.

 Kick-off meeting of the SMARTBOX project